sambody/inkscape-grid-maker/README.md

 - [variable grid system](http://grids.heroku.com/) - can actually generate css classes, just input the same numbers you used for designing your grid (fluid and fixed grid)
 - [grid calculator and generator](Grid calculator and generator) - set a fixed total width, give a range of column/gutter width, get possible combinations

-The Grid Maker extension generates guides, helpful for example in *designing* websites.
-However, it does *not* create the css - you will have to do that yourself.
-Some ready made tools and frameworks that can help with grid based websites (in addition to learning css!): [variable grid system](http://grids.heroku.com/), [bootstrap](http://getbootstrap.com/), [foundation](http://foundation.zurb.com/), [susy](http://susy.oddbird.net/)  , and [many others](css grid framework)... or build your own...

 ### To do and ideas

 - ~~when gutter set to zero, there should be single guides, not double guides (rewrite the function);~~ Done